buqingyi/buqingyi_sciencewebsite/README.md

 **4. Molecular identification of Pseudomonas aeruginosa epidemic strains in clinical samples to prevent nosocomial infections**

+**5. Antibiotic resistance of pathogenic and commensal bacteria in airway microbiome (to identify the overall effects of antibiotics treatment on human microbiome)**

-**5. Collabration projects with other teams by providing analyses with well-established methods, such as microbiome investigation, functional genomics analysis or deep sequencing data analysis**
+**6. Collabration projects with other teams by providing analyses with well-established methods, such as microbiome investigation, functional genomics analysis or deep sequencing data analysis**

 ## Methods
 **Both experimental approaches (e.g. Microbiology, Immunology methods) and computational biology/bioinformatics approaches are applied**.